How to Make a Temperature Quilt

 No matter what color palette or which block used, all cats love all temperature quilts!

-Each of these links will help you with a different aspect of how to make a temperature quilt.
+Each of these links will help you with a different aspect of how to make these quilts.

 Temperature Quilt Pattern – most comprehensive, includes temperature range/fabric selection worksheet and a coloring page.